 Novice divers often express frustration about how to best conduct safe and controlled ascents from their scuba dives.

 In particular, I see many new divers questioning the best technique for judging their ascent speed.
 The common use of dive computers has automated this skill – providing divers with a graphical illustration of their ascent speed – and warnings if they exceed a safe ascent rate.

 However, many novice divers don’t have a dive computer… and dive computers occasionally do fail during dives.
 Therefore, every diver should be familiar with analogue methods for judging their ascent rate.
-Proper ascent control is one of the most critical scuba diving skills – as this plays an important roles with preventing the occurrence of decompression illness.
+Proper ascent control is one of the most critical scuba diving skills – as this plays an important role in preventing the occurrence of decompression illness.